abdullah-Ikram-0599/Insurance-Premium-Prediction/README.md

-# Insurance Premium Prediction with CI/CD Pipelines
+# Insurance Premium Prediction deployed with CI/CD Pipelines

 This repository contains an end-to-end machine learning project for predicting insurance premiums.
 The project utilizes various machine learning models and selects the best-performing model for deployment.
 It is deployed on AWS Elastic Beanstalk with CI/CD pipelines using AWS CodePipeline.
 The code is modular, uses logging for easier debugging, and follows best practices for production-grade development.